📖 COMMUNICATION TOOL

 3

-I don't like it when... because it makes me feel...
+I do not like it when... because it makes me feel...

-I listen to what the other has to say.
+I listen to what the other person has to say.
 We look for a solution together:

-How can we make this work for both of us?
+How could we make this work for both of us?

-I don't like it when... because it makes me feel...
+I do not like it when... because it makes me feel...

-I listen to what the other has to say.
+I listen to what the other person has to say.
 We look for a solution together:

-How can we make this work for both of us?
+How could we make this work for both of us?

 4